 else statement at the end of one group of if-else logic.

-Let’s see some examples to learn different combinations of
+Let’s see some examples to have better understanding of

 else statements in Python.

 Examples using if and else

 Let’s say if a student passes the examination if he or she gets more than or equal to 40 marks otherwise fails.
 This is how you can represent it in python using if and else:

 Output: This is Inside of IF

 x=3 if x==2: print("value of x is 2") elif x==3: print("value of x is 3") else: print("value of x is not matching")

 Output: value of x is 3

 if with multiple